 Volunteer in areas that you’re passionate about.
 It will take up some of your time, but it’s worth it and you never know what knowledge or connections you might gain.
 If the field you want to enter is related to where you volunteer, then volunteering there not only helps others but also expands your job search network.
 Searching for a job shouldn’t only be done from behind a computer screen–get out there and talk to people!
 This is one way to do so.

-“When it comes to job searching, it’s not about luck.
-Career happenstance comes from being curious, persistent, and willing to take risks.
+Getting a job is not about luck.
+It’s about being curious, persistent, and willing to take risks.
 Go to networking events, seminars, informational interviews, or conferences and conventions.
-The more people who know you are a smart, educated, recent college grad looking for a great opportunity, the greater the chance for a positive career happenstance event occurring.”
+The more people who know you’re a smart recent college grad looking for an opportunity, the greater the chance something great will happen.

 Check-In on Your Strategy From Time to Time.